Mr-Destructive/techstructive-blog/_posts/2021-09-14-My-Journey.md

 Until I found an **Internship at GeeksforGeeks for a Technical Writer** role.
 [Geeksforgeeks](https://www.google.com/aclk?sa=l&ai=DChcSEwj-_8TAq_7yAhUtlUsFHdI4AD4YABAAGgJzZg&ae=2&sig=AOD64_1xL_mUI1OLWumXOK-H1jF4wRP8eg&q&nis=1&adurl&ved=2ahUKEwjSlb_Aq_7yAhXMb30KHXM6BPsQ0Qx6BAgCEAE)  is a start-up for Computer science students to learn and grow with free as well as paid courses and mentors.
 In a couple of months, I wrote some 10-12 articles about Shell scripting.
 There I really found my interest and the confidence I wanted.
 It was really a great experience working here and loved the freedom it provided to the authors with genuine and constructive feedback along with a decent stipend.
 [Here](https://auth.geeksforgeeks.org/user/meetgor/articles)  you can find my work.

 ### The start of the `Techstructive Blog`
 Soon, on June 6th something stuck in my mind that I should write about how to use Vim for doing various things.
 So, the first idea was what currently I was learning in College i.e Python, I started writing about the Vim set up for python and I completed it within 2 hours.
 I published it on Hashnode and **from there I never looked back.
 I started writing an article every 3-4 days**.
 That summed up for 3 months making 21 articles till September.
-I also made my personal open-source blog called [`Techstructive Blog`](https://mr-destructive.github.io/techstructive-blog/) using Jekyll and hosted it on Github pages.
+I also made my personal open-source blog called [`Techstructive Blog`](https://mr-destructive.github.io/techstructive-blog/) using Jekyll and hosted it on GitHub pages.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1631625512256/eyN6xO92G.png)